jeffreykegler/old_kollos/components/main/kollos/a8lex.lua.md

 This is an abstract factory method.
 It returns another factory,
-one which will, once the recce has been created and the input is known, will create the lexer.
+one which will,
+once the recce is known,
+will create the lexer.

     -- luatangle: section Advertized methods
     -- luatangle: insert a8 memos key declaration